 Did you just restrict yourself for days, weeks or even months just to end up feeling the same feelings you had before?

-3. Too restricting
+3. No-buy challenges are Too restricting

-No-buy is restricting.
+Buying nothing is restricting.
 To stay away from the temptation to buy things, it’s better if you stay away from the shopping malls, from the online shopping sites, from boutiques and Target (!).

 So many restrictions.